Isaac Asimov |

 this blog.
 One of them, The ultimate melody,

-belongs to the collection titled Tales from the White Heart, incredible stories told by a scientist at drinkers meetings in an
+belongs to the collection titled Tales from the White Hart, incredible stories told by a scientist at drinkers meetings in an

 English pub, somewhat in the style of Mr. Mulliner stories by P.G.
 Wodehouse.
 I